Identifying Causal Effects in Experiments with Spillovers and Non-compliance: Proofs

 \section{Proofs}

-The following lemma, taken from \cite{constantinou2017} summarizes several useful properties of conditional independence that we use in our proofs below.
-The names attached to properties (i) and (iii)--(v) are taken from \cite{Pearl1988}.
+The following lemma, taken from \cite{constantinou2017}, summarizes several useful properties of conditional independence that we use in our proofs below.
+The names attached to properties (i) and (iii)--(v) originate with \cite{Pearl1988}.
 For the purposes of this document, we call the second property ``redundancy.''

 \begin{lem}[Axioms of Conditional Independence] Let $X,Y,Z,W$ be random vectors defined on a common probability space, and let $h$ be a measurable function.
 Then: \begin{enumerate}[(i)] \item (Symmetry): $X \indep Y|Z \implies Y \indep X|Z$. \item (Redundancy): $X \indep Y|Y$. \item (Decomposition): $X \indep Y|Z$ and $W = h(Y) \implies X \indep W|Z$. \item (Weak Union): $X\indep Y|Z$ and $W = h(Y) \implies X \indep Y|(W,Z)$. \item (Contraction): $X\indep Y|Z$ and $X\indep W|(Y,Z) \implies X\indep (Y,W)|Z$. \end{enumerate} \end{lem}